juharris/switch-remoteplay/README.md

+NOT OFFICALLY SUPPORTED OR INVOLVED WITH NINTENDO IN ANY WAY

+This is an independent project.

 # switch-remoteplay

 The goal of this project is to support playing your Nintendo Switch remotely or locally via your PC keyboard/mouse/controller.